the-indian-dev/lightdm-webkit2-theme-durvana/README.md

 # 🌟If you like this project
 Please consider staring this project, I am actively working on it and this motivates me.
-If you face any problem with this project please dont hesitate to create a new issue or [Contact me on Discord](https://discord.gg/qEYbuWu5NE)
+If you face any problem with this project please dont hesitate to create a new issue or [contact me on Discord](https://discord.gg/qEYbuWu5NE).
 Feel free to fork this project!